Create a REST API in PHP

 'success' => 0,

-'message' => 'Employee name and email can not be empty'
+'message' => 'Employee name and email cannot be empty'

 ];